• Skip to primary navigation

 Cut The Fabric

 The plan was to cut up one side of the jean legs on both pairs of pants and work with the seams, pockets, and different shades of denim.
-A piece of the curtain panel was going to lay across the short side of the stool between two pieces of denim I tore the strip from the fabric panel instead of cutting it and wanted to show the torn frayed edges when I used it to cover the seat.
-When cutting fabric to re-cover a seat be sure and leave plenty of room to wrap the fabric around the seat and staple to the back edges.
+A piece of the curtain panel was going to lay across the short side of the stool between two pieces of denim I tore the strip from the fabric panel instead of cutting it and wanted to show the torn, frayed edges when I used it to cover the seat.
+When cutting fabric to re-cover a seat, be sure and leave plenty of room to wrap the fabric around the seat and staple it to the back edges.

 lay out fabric in design to cover seat